q3769/conseq4j/README.md

 summons and always gets back the same sequential executor which ensures execution order of its tasks.

 As with hashing, collision may occur among different sequence keys.
-When hash collision heppens, different sequence keys' tasks are assinged to the same executor.
-In that case, while the required local execution order for each indivdiual sequence key is still preserved (due to the single-thread setup), unrelated tasks may unfairly block/delay each other from executing.
-With the benefit of fewer synchronization checks, though, this style may better suit workloads that are asynchronous and more sensitive on overall system throughput.
+When hash collision heppens, different sequence keys' tasks are assigned to the same executor.
+In that case, while the local execution order for each indivdiual sequence key is still preserved (due to the single-thread setup), unrelated tasks may unfairly block/delay each other from executing.
+With the benefit of fewer synchronization checks, though, this style may better suit workloads that are more sensitive on overall system throughput.

 #### The API: